We have start building with ICF – phase 2! So exciting!

 Everyone watched eagerly as the first scoops were dug out.

-Well, I said we weren’t using shovels but actually they are being used to dig out the dirt right next to the house to avoid any risk of hitting the walls with the backhoe!
+Well, I said we weren’t using shovels but actually they are being used to dig out the dirt right next to the house.
+We are using them to avoid any risk of hitting the walls with the backhoe!

 The dirt mound on the east side of the house has grown considerably since John first began!
-Once the ICF walls are up and the EIFS applied, the dirt will be pushed back against the walls and it will become a real basement.
+Once the ICF walls are up and the EIFS applied, the dirt will be pushed back against the walls.
+It will become a real basement.

-The expansion rooms will mainly be used for storage allowing us to remove the shed which is to the west of the basement.
+The expansion rooms will mainly be used for storage allowing us to remove the shed.
 But, requests have already been made, especially by the boys, to move their room into the new area.
 That is definitely a possibility!